manosbatsis/csvtxcompare/README.md

 ### Assumptions

-- Non-unique records may exist
+- ~~Non-unique records may exist~~ TransactionID is used as a unique identifier
 - All possible matches of exceptions should be evaluated and scored

 ## HOWTO